Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Theory

 \subsection{Least-squares reverse-time migration}

 \cite{Dai} show that classical RTM can be derived from the Born approximation of seismic reflection data.
-In the Born approximation, the incident wavefield ($P^{inc}$) can be represented using the background Green's function.
-The reflectivity model is expressed as $\delta m=(\frac{1}{c^2}-\frac{1}{c_0^2})$ where $c$ represents the modified velocity.
-This equation links $\delta m$ to the scattered data ($P^{scat}$) through a linear equation \citep{born_wolf_1999,SeisInv,Peter}:
+In the Born approximation, the incident wavefield ($P^{inc}$) can be estimated using the background Green's function.
+The perturbation model is expressed as $\delta m=(\frac{1}{c^2}-\frac{1}{c_0^2})$ where $c$ represents the medium velocity and $c_0$ represents the background velocity.
+This equation links $\delta m$ to the scattered data in the frequency domain ($P^{scat}$) through a linear relation \citep{born_wolf_1999,SeisInv,Peter}: